Sergeant major (fish)

 The sergeant major or píntano (Abudefduf saxatilis) is a species of damselfish.
 It grows to a maximum length of about 22.9 cm.

 Distribution and habitat

 Abudefduf saxatilis is found in the Atlantic Ocean.
-Populations in the western part of the Atlantic Ocean are found from the north eastern coast of the United States south to the Gulf of Mexico, the Bahamas, islands around the Caribbean Sea, the eastern coast of Central and South America all the way to Uruguay.
-In the eastern Atlantic Ocean, they are found from Portugal, Azores, the Canary Islands, Cape Verde, and western Africa.
-Its distribution remains unclear in the Mediterranean Sea due to possible confusion with Abudefduf vaigiensis and Abudefduf troschelii.
+Populations in the western part of the Atlantic Ocean are found from the northeastern coast of the United States south to the Gulf of Mexico, the Bahamas, islands around the Caribbean Sea, and the eastern coast of Central and South America to Uruguay.
+In the eastern Atlantic, they are found from Portugal, the Azores, the Canary Islands, Cape Verde, and western Africa.
+Its distribution remains unclear in the Mediterranean Sea due to possible confusion with A. vaigiensis and A. troschelii.